 Host Dennis Leap shows why George Orwell’s classic tale Animal Farm is not a children’s story.
 He encourages every adult to read it.
 Why?
 This short fable clearly explains how the radical left is taking over our nations today.

-Host Dennis Leap, along with special S.E.P. camper guests Aiden, Issac, Heidi and Nicole, discuss the first five chapters of George Orwell’s creative and humorous classic fable, Animal Farm.
+Host Dennis Leap, along with special S.E.P. camper guests Aiden, Issac, Heidi, Nicole and Michal, discuss the final five chapters of George Orwell’s creative and humorous classic fable, Animal Farm.